 Our company’s inspiring history began in 1990 with the work of two talented postdoctoral fellows at Cornell University in Ithaca, New York.
-With the objective of developing manufacturing solutions for complex natural phytochemicals using Plant Cell Fermentation Technology (PCF®), they advanced an idea that many people thought would be impossible to realize: to produce Paclitaxel (one of the world’s most important anti-cancer drugs) from plant cell cultures through plant cell fermentation instead of by harvesting rare and slow-growing pacific yew trees.
+With the objective of developing manufacturing solutions for complex natural phytochemicals using Plant Cell Fermentation (PCF®) Technology, they advanced an idea that many people thought would be impossible to realize: to produce paclitaxel (one of the world’s most important anti-cancer drugs) from plant cell cultures through plant cell fermentation instead of by harvesting rare and slow-growing pacific yew trees.

-Today, Phyton Biotech is the world’s largest producer of high-quality Paclitaxel and Docetaxel via PCF®.
-We also offer comprehensive development services for biopharmaceuticals and phytochemicals using PCF®, serving the pharmaceutical, cosmetic, agricultural and food ingredient industries.
+Today, Phyton Biotech is the world’s largest producer of high-quality paclitaxel and docetaxel via Plant Cell Fermentation (PCF®) technology.
+We also offer comprehensive development services for biopharmaceuticals and phytochemicals using PCF®, serving the Pharmaceutical, Cosmetic, Agricultural and Food Ingredient industries.
 Phyton is a subsidiary of DFB Pharmaceuticals.

 - Leadership Award for Productivity (2012) – Contract Manufacturing Organization

 - Research Group of the Year Life Sciences Award (2011) – Select Biosciences

 - Presidential Green Chemistry Challenge: Greener Synthetic Pathways Award (2004) – United States Environmental Protection Agency